 1) Would you trust these two parent dogs to be left alone with my 5+ yr old child?
 Don't change the year to anything less than that or they'll probably tell you what I would tell you which is that a 2 yr old child should never be left unsupervised around any dog.
 Too many other non-aggressive type things can happen that could cause a child under the age of 5 yrs or the dog to get hurt.

-2) Have you treated either parent dog for ear infections or allergies in the past year?
+2) Do the parents have chronic ear infections or allergies?
 If so, how often does this occur?
 Allergies and ear infections can be a chronic problem and can be passed down to offspring.
 It may sound petty but it is financially draining and never goes away.
 What you end up doing is treating the symptoms just to offer some relief.
 I see dogs all the time that have such sore ears and the owners just look beaten down when I ask about the issue.
 They can't whip it.
 They medicate and spend more and more money and it just offers temporary relief.
 In some cases, this can also be from poor diet which may stem from poor breeder to client education.

 3) Do you do health testing on the parent dogs?
-If so, which ones?
+If so, which tests?
 Do NOT just take the breeder's word for it.
 Some breeders will tell you they've all been done when indeed, the haven't had any testing at all.
 When you get your puppy, your breeder should send home with you, copies of all health testing on both parents.
 That's what we do.
 I can tell you that we fully health test ALL of our parent dogs and if they don't make the cut, they are spayed or neutered and placed in pet homes.
 I've had breeders tell me, "Yes, we have all of our breeding dogs thoroughly examined by a vet."
 OK, back to my original question, have you had any health testing done?
 Of course, if that was their answer, you know they haven't done any testing.
 So, if the breeder is not a member of GANA (they already have collected all of the health testing from their breeders because they require it), then you need to ask for copies of every health clearance and make sure you can prove that the test coincides with the parent dogs the litter is coming from.
 Don't be surprised if you run into issues.
 If you sense something is wrong, it probably is.
 It should be easy to trust your breeder.

 5) What do you do to make sure the puppies are well socialized?
 I'm going to answer this question with regards what we do here at Winding Creek Ranch.
-Our puppies are whelped in a nursery we built specifically for raising puppies, and is part of our home.
+Our puppies are whelped in a nursery that we built, specifically for raising puppies, and is part of our home.
 Everything is easy to disinfect and we are able to cut way down on viral/bacterial exposure by having them isolated from where many people can bring deadly organisms in on their shoes.
 That is why we do not allow anyone in the nursery.
-No one is allowed to visit the puppies until after they are 6 wks old and have had at least one vaccination already (around the time they go home).
-The puppies get used to sounds from when the kids come in the play with them, banging doors, banging food pans etc. We also play a desensitization CD at least twice/day.
-It helps them become more comfortable with the sound of kids screaming/playing, thunderstorms, fireworks and household noises.
+No one is allowed to visit the puppies until after they have had at least one vaccination already (around the time they go home).
+The puppies get used to sounds from our constant cleaning, banging doors, banging food pans etc. We also play a desensitization CD about 3x/day.
+It helps them become more comfortable with the sound of kids screaming/playing, thunderstorms, fireworks, dogs barking, and household noises.
 We've never had anyone feel that their dog was poorly socialized.
-They do not have to be raised inside a person's house to accomplish this.
-We also bathe and groom all the puppies twice before they go home which is an excellent part of the desensitization process.
+We also bathe and groom all the puppies before they go home which is an excellent part of the desensitization process.
 We are very fortunate to have a grooming facility on our property so we can start this part of their training.
 What we have found to be important is to meet somewhere in the middle with all of this.
 One thing that really turns me off is to go into a breeder's home and find that the place is overrun with animals and isn't fit for human living conditions.
 We want to protect the puppies but be able to socialize them really well, all the while, keeping our house clean and pleasant.
 So, this system has worked really well for us and we feel the feedback we've gotten has confirmed that as well.

 In closing, trying to find the right place to get your puppy can be a very difficult process.
 One of the best words of advice I can give you is to make sure you stick to your guns when it comes to what is important to you.
 Sometimes it is a good idea to make a list on paper.
 When you find a breeder that has a puppy available, make sure you look at your list.
 Does this breeder meet your "qualifications?"
 If not, don't "just go look."
 Besides, if they are allowing you to visit before the puppies have been vaccinated, that's red flag.
 Also, you'll most likely end up making a decision based on emotions.
 A well-bred, quality puppy is worth waiting for and in the end, you'll feel good about your choice.
 This writer wishes you and your family all the best, in your search for the perfect puppy, and a lifetime of happiness thereafter.